Richard Springer: Charges and imprisonment

 Following the luncheon incident, Springer was arraigned and released on his own recognizance pending trial.
 The following week he was interviewed by CBS This Morning about the incident, and explained that he was hoping to raise awareness about the dangers of nuclear testing.
-In the interview, Springer went on to say, "I certainly must offer an apology to Mr. Reagan", explaining that he was committed to non-violence and regretted any concern he had caused for Reagan's safety.
+He offered Reagan an apology, stating that he was committed to non-violence and regretted any concern he had caused for Reagan's safety.

-The following February, Springer pled guilty to a misdemeanor charge of interference with the Secret Service.
-Springer was due to surrender himself to begin serving a four-month jail sentence over the incident on June 2, 1993.
-Instead, however, he sent a fax to a Nevada television station saying he would not surrender himself to authorities until the United States government began adhering to all treaties "calling for the cessation of all nuclear weapons tests in all atmospheres for all time".
+The following February, Springer pled guilty to a misdemeanor charge of interference with the Secret Service and was sentenced to four months in jail.
+He was due to surrender himself to the authorities June 2, 1993.
+Instead, however, he sent a fax to a Nevada television station saying he would not surrender himself until the US government began adhering to all treaties "calling for the cessation of all nuclear weapons tests in all atmospheres for all time".
 Springer also sent a letter to the U.S. District Court for the District of Nevada denouncing the United States as an "oppressor nation" and alleging mistreatment of the Shoshone.
 Five days later an arrest warrant was issued for Springer.

-Springer was apprehended two months later and charged with Failure to Surrender.
+Springer was apprehended two months later and charged with failure to surrender.
 In his subsequent trial, he pled not guilty, stating that a higher moral law required he continue anti-nuclear activism rather than go to prison.
 His first trial on the new charges resulted in a hung jury; however, he was convicted on a second attempt and sentenced to prison, being released in 1995.

 Later life and suicide

 In 1997 Springer published a book, Excuse Me, Mr. President: The Message of the Broken Eagle.

-After his release from prison, Springer lived for a time in Arcata, California with artist Carol Andersen and her two children.
+After his release from prison, Springer lived for a time in Arcata, California, with artist Carol Andersen and her two children.
 Andersen's children later reported that Springer was abusive and an alcoholic.
 In later years, Springer lived on a ranch in Gerlach, Nevada.
-He died two weeks after his 2010 wedding of an apparent self-inflicted gunshot wound.
+He died two weeks after his 2010 wedding of an apparently self-inflicted gunshot wound.